uk27/OnlineRecommender/README.md

-## Fourth Tutorial: Guassian Mixture Modeling
+## Tutorial 4: Guassian Mixture Modeling

 > The purpose of this tutorial is to use Spark to identify "hidden" distributions that make up the overall distribution of data present.
 Gaussian Mixture Modeling is a process quite similar to k-means clustering in that it produces random parameter estimates of a given number of underlying normal distributions that comprise the distribution of the data observed.